gfzheng/quotesbot/README.md

 If you want to save the scraped data to a file, you can pass the `-o` option:

     $ scrapy crawl toscrape-css -o quotes.json

+## Running the distributed spiders

+You must install the redis-server first, run it with 'redis-server', then run 'redis-cli' to connect to it.

+You can run a distributed spider using the 'scrapy runspider' command, with option '-a domain=...' to restrict the domains to crawl.

+    $ scrapy runspider -a domain=quotes.toscrape.com ./spiders/toscrape-crawl.py